Digital Check scanners and teller equipment

 SecureLink by Digital Check® is our special network API, used across many of our TellerScan, CheXpress, and SmartSource model check scanners.
-It can be used in several different ways, either internally within the scanner or externally; and with new devices or existing ones already deployed.
+It can be used in several different ways, either embedded within the scanner or externally through our SecureLink Appliance; and with new devices or existing ones already deployed.

 The guide on this page explains all the different ways that SecureLink works, as well as why a network API is important in a virtual branch environment.